Your first year: an overview

 Transfer

 Your Transfer Report will normally be due towards the end of your first year for a full-time PGR (by 24 months for a part-time PGR).
 The deadline for this might be slightly different dependent on your candidature.
-You will receive further details about this from the Graduate School.
+You will receive further details about this from your Graduate School.

 The transfer assessment will identify whether you and your project have the potential for research at doctoral level and whether completing the thesis within the standard period of study is a reasonable expectation.